-“As a former Chief of Staff to the US Trade Representative and a former legal counsel on the House Ways and Means Committee, Tim Keeler has a deep understanding of how the Administration and Capitol Hill work together to advance and develop US trade policy.”Legal 500 USA 2021
+“As a former Chief of Staff to the US Trade Representative . . .
+Tim Keeler has a deep understanding of how the Administration and Capitol Hill work together to advance and develop US trade policy.”Legal 500 USA

 Before working for USTR, Tim spent more than five years at the Treasury Department from 2001 – 2006.
-He joined the Office of Legislative Affairs in 2001 as a Deputy to the Assistant Secretary for International Issues, where he was responsible for Treasury’s legislative strategy on issues including capital market sanctions, foreign exchange rate policy testimony, appropriations for US agreements to replenish the World Bank and other Multilateral Development Banks, multilateral debt relief, and US participation in the International Monetary Fund.
+He joined the Office of Legislative Affairs in 2001 as a Deputy to the Assistant Secretary for International Issues, where he was responsible for Treasury’s legislative strategy on issues including CFIUS, foreign exchange rate policy testimony, appropriations for US funding of the World Bank, and US participation in the International Monetary Fund.
 He later managed the Office of Legislative Affairs from 2002 - 2006 and assisted on all policy and personnel issues in the Office.
-This included leading Treasury nominees through the US Senate confirmation process, legislative strategy on Treasury Intelligence and Terrorist Financing matters, and advising on major economic legislative initiatives such as the 2003 tax cuts and social security reform proposals.
+This included leading Treasury nominees through the US Senate confirmation process, and legislative strategy on Treasury Intelligence and Anti-Terrorist Financing matters.

 In recognition of his government service, Tim was awarded the USTR Distinguished Service Award, the Treasury Distinguished Service Award, and the Treasury Secretary’s Honor Award twice.

 Tim is a member of the Board of Directors of the Washington International Trade Association.
 He was also an Adjunct Professor at Georgetown University in both the School of Law (2010 – 2017)—co-teaching a course on US and WTO law, policy, and politics, and the School of Foreign Service (2018).